junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean winces, looking away.
 "Yes," he admits, tasting a bitterness on his tongue.
 "And we probably also have to help Lucifer get stronger, more powerful and brighter, to even think of making it work."

-Bobby says resolutely, glancing around the crowd, "We should all go to bunker, then."
+Bobby says resolutely, glancing around the crowd, "We should all go to the bunker, then."

 Dean nods, "Thinking the same here."